 The treasury company process works by convincing investors to pay premiums for stock, then issuing more shares to buy cryptocurrency.

-And SharpLink raised US$425 million and added 58.7 million shares to its existing count of 659,680 - an increase of 8,893% - the stock tanking when those shares hit the market back in June.
+Meanwhile, SharpLink raised US$425 million and added 58.7 million shares to its existing count of 659,680 - an increase of 8,893% - the stock tanking when those shares hit the market back in June.

-Over the past month, mNAVs have compressed across the board, with the sector averages peaking at 4.3 times before declining.
+Looking over the past month, mNAVs have compressed across the board, with the sector averages peaking at 4.3 times before declining.

-DAT financing depends heavily on BTC volatility, which fuels convertible debt and equity issuance - with volatility muted, issuance capacity and mNAV growth may remain under pressure," VanEck Senior Investment Analyst Patrick Bush said.
+"With volatility muted, issuance capacity and mNAV growth may remain under pressure," VanEck Senior Investment Analyst Patrick Bush said.

 An mNAV of 1.0 creates what analysts call a “death spiral" - and at that point, investors face corporate governance risk, management fees and dilution without justification; versus direct Bitcoin ownership through ETFs.